ECP-WarpX/WarpX/Docs/source/developers/profiling.rst

 .. note::

-    If everything went well, the user will obtain as many output files named ``profiling_<number>.nsys-rep`` as active MPI ranks, which will allow the user to analyze each MPI rank's performance trace with the Nsight System graphical user interface (GUI).
+    If everything went well, you will obtain as many output files named ``profiling_<number>.nsys-rep`` as active MPI ranks.
+    Each MPI rank's performance trace can be analyzed with the Nsight System graphical user interface (GUI).
-    In WarpX, every MPI rank is associated with one GPU.
+    In WarpX, every MPI rank is associated with one GPU, which each creates one trace file.

 .. warning::